donald-pinckney/pacsolve/artifact/README.md

 **General layout of the artifact**: All of the code for PacSolve / MinNPM is in the directory `~/Desktop/pacsolve`.
 Within that directory, the following sub-directories are of interest:

-- `artifact/` contains this README, as well as a series of examples illustrating the functionality of MinNPM.
+- `artifact/` contains this document, as well as a series of examples illustrating the functionality of MinNPM.
 - `arborist/` and `npm/` contain the source code of our forks of NPM, which have been modified to solve dependencies by invoking PacSolve.
 - `RosetteSolver/` contains the source code of PacSolve, which implements a flexible depenendency solving backend via translate to Max-SMT.

-*Organization:* The rest of this README will proceed by following the series of examples contained in `artifact/`, to gain an understanding of how MinNPM functions on examples. **Every single command** which you are required to run will be annotated with a Step Number and command, like so:
+*How to read this document:* The rest of this document will proceed by following the series of examples contained in `artifact/`, to gain an understanding of how MinNPM functions on examples. **Every single command** which you are required to run will be annotated with a Step Number and command, like so:

 **Step 0:**